kamora/PHPCodeGuide/PHPStyleGuide.md

 ### 4. Short Echo Tag

-SHOULD be used inside PHP/HTML files when possible.
+* SHOULD be used inside PHP/HTML files when possible

 #### ~ Acceptable